sirkamar/AROLib/README.md

 11.
 ```

-Interfaces <u>must</u> be applied to Object-derived classes.
+Interfaces <u>must</u> be applied to `Object`-derived classes.
 A class that is implementing an interface should use the syntax illustrated below.

 ```cpp
 1.  #include “MyInterface.h”